 One way to deal with this is to create custom fields to collect the specific pieces of information needed to fulfill a specific request type.
 Jira Service Desk certainly makes it possible to do that.
 But just how many custom fields do you want to manage?
 We identified six different pieces of key information that needed to be collected in the example above, and that’s just for one request type.

-Creating and managing all of the custom fields you’d need could easily become overly burdensome.
-Furthermore, overuse of custom fields will eventually result in diminished performance.
+Creating and managing all of the custom fields you’d need could easily become overly burdensome and overuse of custom fields will eventually degrade Jira's performance.

 How Can We Add Forms to JSD?

 Chances are, your organization chose to use Jira Service Desk precisely because it provides a simple, efficient and effective way to deliver great customer support.
-Why not make the most of that wonderful tool by adding ProForma forms?
+Why not make the most of that wonderful tool by adding ProForma?